 Do you believe there is truth in all of Pino Lella’s story?
 If not, what part(s) do you believe may have differed in real life?

 Does it matter whether this story was authentic?

-What are your thoughts on Northern Italy and Switzerland as a lesser used setting for a World War II story?
-How was it different of the same as other more traditional World War II settings, like Germany and Poland?
+What are your thoughts on Northern Italy and Switzerland as a lesser-used setting for a World War II story?
+How was it different from the same as other more traditional World War II settings, like Germany and Poland?

 What motivations do you believe drove Pino’s actions during the War?

 Do you believe you would have acted similarly or differently than Pino if you were in his shoes?

 Did any part of the plot surprise you or teach you something new about World War II?